 To make it happen, I’ve recruited Mike Lieberman from Urban Organic Gardener to be my go-to guy for all things gardening.
 Having someone to answer my questions along the way will definitely help, as proven by his first piece of advice:

 You see, every time I start dreaming about planting a garden, the same thing happens.
 First, I think about the delicious tomatoes that I’ll be able to pick from my own backyard.
-Then I start thinking about how expensive cucumbers are these day and I add them to my list.
+Then I start thinking about how expensive cucumbers are these days and I add them to my list.
 Next comes winter squash.
 Strawberries.
 Zucchini.
 Summer squash.
 Carrots.
 Green beans.
 Peas.
-Canteloupe.
+Cantaloupe.
 And…

 Well, you get the picture.

 Mike convinced me that starting small and doing it well is much more valuable than starting big and failing, and I’ve decided to take his advice.

 My husband built a 4×2 tabletop garden for me following Frugal Dad’s plans, and we’ll divide it into eight 1×1 foot squares once it’s filled.
 I’m going to use the soil mix recommended by Mel Bartholomew — the creator of the square-foot gardening method — which is 1/3 peat moss, 1/3 vermiculite, and 1/3 compost.